 - 10.1 It is often necessary to obtain Relevant Demolition Consent when seeking to demolish an unlisted, unscheduled or ecclesiastical building within a conservation area.
-This applies to: - buildings with a volume of more than 115m3; and - gates, fences, walls or railings within a conservation area more than 1m in height next to a highway (including a right of way) or public open space; or more than 2m high elsewhere within a conservation area. - 10.2 It is not necessary to apply separately for Relevant Demolition Consent when planning permission is also required for development which will replace the building(s) concerned.
-Relevant Demolition Consent is also not needed when the building is required to be demolished by: - a condition on a planning permission, as part of implementing that permission; - a section 106 agreement; - an enforcement notice; - a discontinuance (etc.) order under section 102 of the 1990 Act; - a proper maintenance of land notice under section 215 of the 1990 Act; or - a demolition order or compulsory purchase order under Part 9 of the Housing Act 1985. - 10.3 The local planning authority has a statutory duty to pay special attention to the impact of the demolition on the desirability of preserving or enhancing the character and appearance of the conservation area17.
-Hence the implications of the works need to be fully understood, and this can only come from a detailed and informative submission by the applicant.
+This applies to: - buildings with a volume of more than 115m; - gates, fences, walls or railings within a conservation area more than 1m in height next to a highway (including a right of way) or public open space; or more than 2m high elsewhere within a conservation area; and - an unlisted statue, memorial or monument of 115m or more, or a pre-1925 tombstone, in whole or in part. - 10.2 It is not necessary to apply separately for Relevant Demolition Consent when planning permission is also required for development which will replace the building(s) concerned.
+Relevant Demolition Consent is also not needed when the building is required to be demolished by: - a condition on a planning permission, as part of implementing that permission; - a section 106 agreement; - an enforcement notice; - a discontinuance (etc.) order under section 102 of the 1990 Act; - a proper maintenance of land notice under section 215 of the 1990 Act; or - a demolition order or compulsory purchase order under Part 9 of the Housing Act 1985. - 10.3 The local planning authority has a statutory duty to pay special attention to the impact of the demolition on the desirability of preserving or enhancing the character and appearance of the conservation area.
+Hence the implications of the works need to be fully understood, and this can only come from a detailed and informative submission by the applicant. - 10.4 Relevant demolition consent is not required to demolish an unlisted statue, memorial or monument not meeting the above thresholds.
+However, planning permission may be required as set out in the Planning Practice Guidance.

-- 10.4 The following is required:
+- 10.5 The following is required:

 - the completed application form;

 - a site location plan;

 - other plans and drawings or information necessary to describe the subject of the application (see the local requirements below).